aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/project-configuration/configure-gantt-chart/_index.md

 A: Yes, Aspose.Tasks is available for multiple programming languages including .NET, Java, and C++.

 **Q: Is there a free trial available for Aspose.Tasks?**
-A: Yes, you can download a free trial from [here](https://releases.aspose.com/).
+A: Yes, you can download a free trial from the **Aspose.Tasks free trial download page**.

 **Q: Where can I find support for Aspose.Tasks?**
 A: You can find support and ask questions on the [Aspose.Tasks forum](https://forum.aspose.com/c/tasks/15).

 **Q: How can I purchase a license for Aspose.Tasks?**
-A: You can purchase a license from [here](https://purchase.aspose.com/buy).
+A: You can purchase a license from the **Aspose.Tasks purchase page**.

 **Q: Do I need a temporary license for testing purposes?**
-A: Yes, you can obtain a temporary license from [here](https://purchase.aspose.com/temporary-license/).
+A: Yes, you can obtain a temporary license from the **temporary license request page**.

 ## Conclusion
 You’ve now learned how to **set data directory**, **create new activity**, define and attach a custom attribute, and **save project as MPP** while **customizing table fields** in a Gantt chart view using Aspose.Tasks for Java.
 These steps give you full control over how project data is displayed, making your Gantt charts more informative and tailored to your stakeholders’ needs.